Bounce Back Loans, Liquidation and Guarantees

 What can directors use a bounce-back loan for?

-- Directors must use the loan to provide an economic benefit to their business, including bolstering the working capital of the business and promoting the company’s cash flow.
+- Directors must then use the loan to provide an economic benefit to their business, including bolstering the working capital of the business and promoting the company’s cash flow.
 Company Directors can use the loan to:

 For further reading, please view the following web pages on our website: